 At the Sunday morning concert, “Minjerribah Miniatures”, the festival players (guitarist Karin Schaupp among them) perform a series of short musical gems that celebrate the natural world.
 Featured composers include Debussy, Sculthorpe, Dvořák, Elgar, Paul Stanhope, Ross Edwards and Paul Hankinson.

-These musical miniatures are linked by stories from Oodgeroo’s Stradbroke Dreamtime, narrated by Chenoa Deemal, who is currently performing in the national tour of The 7 Stages of Grieving (Queensland Theatre/Grin & Tonic) and will perform in London later this year at Origins: Festival of First Nations.
+These musical miniatures are linked by stories from Oodgeroo’s Stradbroke Dreamtime, narrated by Chenoa Deemal.
+Chenoa is currently performing in the national tour of The 7 Stages of Grieving (Queensland Theatre/Grin & Tonic Theatre Troupe) and in June she performed this one-everywoman show in London at Origins: Festival of First Nations.

-As a tribute to Quandamooka cultural heritage, this concert is an apt accompaniment to the Quandamooka Festival’s Yura Yalingbilla whale-welcoming celebration at Point Lookout on the day before.
+As a tribute to Quandamooka cultural heritage, this concert is an apt accompaniment to the Quandamooka Festival’s Yura Yalingbila whale-welcoming celebration at Point Lookout on the day before.

 In the lunchtime break between concerts, patrons can feast on fresh local mullet fillets barbecued by a team from the Historical Museum, and they also have the chance to join a guided tour of historic features of the township.

-Then the Sunday-afternoon concert begins with the premiere performance of a piece for clarinet, violin, cello and piano by Israeli-Australian composer Yitzhak Yedid.
+Then the Sunday-afternoon concert begins with the premiere performance of Chad Gadya (“One Little Goat”), for clarinet, violin, cello and piano, by Israeli-Australian composer Yitzhak Yedid.
 Specially commissioned to celebrate the festival’s 10th anniversary, it integrates Yiddish and Arabic genres with contemporary Western classical music, the clarinet showcasing the folk and storytelling element of the music.
 Performers are William Stafford (clarinet), Rachel Smith (violin), Louise King (cello) and Ayesha Gough (piano).